 We are interested in enrolling herds that utilize monthly individual cow SCC because these data can be used as an objective measure of subclinical mastitis prevalence and incidence.
 We plan to collect data on farmer reported numbers of clinical mastitis events, but others have suggested these data can be less reliable than more objective measures such as SCC.
 Because organic dairy farmers are required to keep individual animal health records, it might be possible that farmer reported clinical mastitis cases are more reliable than have been previously suggested, and records may be available to collect these data from organic dairy farms.
 For the present, our primary outcomes of interest for mastitis prevalence and incidence will be based on measures of individual cow SCC available from DHIA records, and we will record farmer reported information on clinical mastitis incidence and prevalence noting if the response is from memory or written records.

 Most (56%) producers reported an approximately monthly test of SCC for individual cows.
 We suggest that only farms using an approximately monthly test be included in the 40-herd survey.
 A potential pitfall of this approach is that farms using free-stall and sand were about 1/3 as likely to test approximately monthly and about twice as likely to never test SCC of individual cows (Fig 3).
 Only 3 sand-bedded free-stall producers test approximately monthly and thus if we preferentially enroll farms that use monthly SCC testing, we would have a small sample size among sand-bedded free-stall herds.
-Other farms (currently not on routine monthly test) could be included in the survey to enroll more than 3 sand-bedded free-stall herds.
+Other farms (currently not on routine monthly tests) could be included in the survey to enroll more than 3 sand-bedded free-stall herds.
 However, we hypothesize that the farms enrolled in monthly individual cow SCC testing may differ in milk quality outcomes such as BTM SCC compared to herds that do not utilize such testing, and if this were true we are creating another source of potential variation due to monthly testing.
 One alternative would be to try to evenly distribute herds that do and do not conduct monthly testing across the 4 categories.
-Another alternative would be to enroll sand-bedded free-stall herds willing to temporarily enroll in monthly DHIA testing and compensate herds for costs on enrolling.
+Another alternative would be to enroll sand-bedded free-stall herds willing to temporarily enroll in monthly DHIA testing and compensate herds for costs to enroll.
 We suggest herds might temporarily enroll in order to get 3 months of DHIA SCC data to quantify subclinical mastitis prevalence and incidence for all enrolled herds.
 If we implement this second alternative, it might be to our advantage to enroll an equal number of herds in each of the 4 categories, where we add a transient period of monthly SCC testing, allowing evaluation of the possible association between routine use of monthly SCC testing (yes or no) and milk quality and mastitis outcomes.

 Finally, a review of the answers given (including comments) suggests to us there may be some confusion among farmers interpreting whether or not they participate in DHIA SCC testing.
 Prior experience suggests some farmers might confuse bulk tank SCC testing provided by their milk cooperatives, the ability to submit individual cow samples for SCC testing through their milk cooperative, and subscriptions to DHIA testing services.
 Such confusion might explain the some of the variation observed in answers provided to this question.